-On Oct.
-20, 2017, school directors from districts across the state came together at the Delegate Assembly meeting to adopt PSBA’s 2018 Legislative Platform.
+On November 5, 2022, school directors from districts across the state came together at the Delegate Assembly meeting to adopt PSBA’s 2023 Legislative Platform and Legislative Priority issues.
 The Legislative Platform is a series of statements that serves as PSBA’s official record of positions on legislative issues and is the guide for the association’s advocacy efforts.
 It contains two sections: the Legislative Priorities and the Core Legislative Principles and Supporting Concepts.

 Each year, items in the platform are developed by school boards and receive initial consideration by the PSBA Platform Committee.
 Proposals recommended by the Platform Committee are presented to the Delegate Assembly for final determination.
 Selection of the Legislative Priority issues is done on a two-year basis to coincide with the two-year session of the General Assembly.